solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
+20180410 Document what the mids string is.
+20180410 Test script should store the mids string to ensure that it receives all the messages that is sent.
+20180410 Time should be converted to readable time format.
+20180410 Time should be recorded on how long it takes to receives messages.
 20180407 Testing FBMSG1 (Process message from fb and provide a response funcntionality) 20180406 Document Facebook setup in this document 20180407 Logging utility to log provide log files - in fb message case to log messages that you are receiving.